kdeldycke/awesome-engineering-team-management/readme.md

 - [Hiring Without Whiteboards](https://github.com/poteto/hiring-without-whiteboards) - List of companies without the kind of CS trivia questions that are associated with bad interview practices.

+- [AI Dev Jobs](https://aidevboard.com) - Job board specialized in AI and machine learning engineering roles, with 7,400+ listings from 400+ companies and salary data.
+Useful for managers hiring AI talent.

 ### Hiring Process

 High-growth company will all need to industrialize the hiring process at one point.